Qualtagh/JBroTable/README.md

 # JBroTable
-JTable with a groupable header
+JTable with a groupable header.

 The implementation is based on [this](http://stackoverflow.com/a/20208995/4540645) StackOverflow answer by [MadProgrammer](http://stackoverflow.com/users/992484/madprogrammer).